-My order when I’m there is the Ayam Penyet (S$4.80) and Tofu (S$0.50).
-For just over five dollars, it is very value for money.
+My order when I’m there is the Ayam Penyet (S$9.50) and Tofu (S$1).
+For just below S$10, it is very value for money.
 The chicken is pretty huge, with a slightly thicker crisp coating than normal.
 However, this gives it a nice crunch so I ain’t complaining.

 The chicken meat itself is slightly bland, but pair it with the curry rice and you are set.
 I really do like their tofu for its size.
 It’s exceptionally pillowy on the inside as well.

-Of course, I had to get the Ayam Penyet (S$8.20).
-This is the most expensive out of this list, but it’s worth every cent.
+Of course, I had to get the Ayam Penyet (S$8.90).
 The deep-fried chicken was tender on the inside, with a thin crisp coating on the outside.
 It was served on a fresh pandan leaf, which did not alter the taste but I thought it was a nice touch.

 The dish was accompanied by a bowl of steamed rice with a side of fried tofu, tempeh and vegetables.
 The tangy sambal here is extremely addictive, and do not worry as it’s free-flow!
 Shout out to the fried tempeh that was so fragrant with a distinct nuttiness that I really enjoyed.
 If bones bother you, you will be delighted to know Ayam Penyet Ria offers a boneless version of this dish too!

-The classic Ayam Penyet (S$6) is pretty standard, with the chicken and a side of fried tofu.
+The classic Ayam Penyet (S$7.50) is pretty standard, with the chicken and a side of fried tofu.
 I appreciate that the chicken skin was freshly crisp yet maintained a juicy centre.
-One thing unique here is their sweet, dark sauce can be added.
+One thing unique here is their sweet, dark sauce.
 Mixed with the spicy sambal, they make a pretty delicious match.

-Ayam Penyet President is one of the more popular chains in Singapore, with their newest outlet located at JCube.
-Don’t worry if you don’t live in the West, they have more central outlets such as NEX and Kallang Wave Mall too.
+Ayam Penyet President is one of the more popular chains in Singapore, with their newest outlet located at Potong Pasir.
+Don’t worry if you don’t live in the West, they have more outlets at Bedok and Harbourfront too.

-The Smashed Fried Chicken (S$6.90) is pretty affordable, considering you get to enjoy your food in a comfortable air-conditioned environment.
+The Smashed Fried Chicken (S$7.50) is pretty affordable, considering you get to enjoy your food in a comfortable air-conditioned environment.
 The chicken had a nice crisp skin with relatively tender meat on the inside.
-It is served with fried tofu, tempeh and well as a generous heap of crispy bits.
+It is served with fried tofu, tempeh as well as a generous heap of crispy bits.

 It’s not overly oily and the tempeh was handled well with a subtle nuttiness.
 Their signature chilli packed quite the punch, so be wary if you can’t handle your spice.

 Chong Pang Food Centre is well-known for its nasi lemak and perhaps kway chap.
-However, not many know of Warong Penyet Super, which is a pity because they serve up a delicious plate of ayam penyet.
+However, not many know of Super Penyet, which is a pity because they serve up a delicious plate of ayam penyet.